nickamor/fruitconda/README.md

 Fruitconda is written in C/C++ and depends on the Allegro multimedia library.

 ## Features
--Psychedelic animations
+- Psychedelic animations
--
+- Classic gameplay

 ## Planned Features
--Fruits, score, game over state and high score board -Sounds
+- Fruits, score, game over state and high score board
+- Sounds
--Complete porting to C++ and make use of C++ language features -Procedural level generation
+- Complete porting to C++ and make use of C++ language features
+- Procedural level generation

 ## Building
 First install the Allegro library.
 See liballeg.org for more details.